 Fortunately for the tradition, 17 manuscripts

-from Egyptian Philosophy in the Ptolemaic era resurfaced with the translations
+of Ptolemaic-era Egyptian Philosophy resurfaced thought the translations by

-considered the foundational texts of Hermeticism; on the path of the sages,
+these texts are considered the foundational texts of Hermeticism; on the path

-their radiant philosophy acts as a natural prism and breaks down the light of
+of the wises, their radiant philosophy acts as a natural prism, refracting the

 ·